hpc/mpifileutils/DAOS-Support.md

 2. POSIX -> DAOS
 3. DAOS  -> DAOS

-For dcp, the DAOS->DAOS case supports both POSIX and non-POSIX DAOS containers.
+For the DAOS->DAOS case, both the DFS API and DAOS Object API are supported.

-For dsync, the DAOS->DAOS case currently only supports POSIX containers.

 For daos-serialize and daos-deserialize, any type of DAOS container is supported.

 ## DAOS POSIX Data Movement Examples with dcp